 Just like Meatloaf or Rotisserie Chicken, this easy and simple recipe is the ultimate comfort food to get you through the winter months.
 Plus, any leftover Pot Roast stores well for a hearty meal throughout the week.

 You can serve beef as shredded beef over Mashed Potatoes or place meat on a serving platter to cut and serve for a better presentation.
 For a holiday dinner or extra comforting meal serve it with your favorite side dishes like a tossed green salad, Crusty Bread, Apple Cider, or Scalloped Potatoes.
-Whatever sides you serve it with the Pot Roast is sure to shine!
+Whatever sides you serve it with, the Pot Roast is sure to shine!

 MORE BEEF ROAST RECIPES

-TIPS FOR MAKING INSTANT POT POT ROAST
+TIPS FOR MAKING INSTANT POT BEEF ROAST WITH VEGGIES

 - Prep time: Here are some simple tips to make this pressure cooker recipe as easy as possible.
 Start by seasoning your pot roast with salt and pepper.
 You’ll also want to take this time to cut up the onion, carrots, and potatoes with a sharp knife on a cutting board.

-- Cook time: Turn saute mode off.
+- Cook time: Turn sauté mode off.
 Scrape any browned bits off the bottom, then pour in the beef stock, fresh thyme, minced garlic cloves, and medium diced onion over the pot roast.
 After sealing, set the cooking time for 45 minutes.
 The high pressure during the cooking time will give the instant pot beef time to soak up the cooking juices.
 The pot roast will become wonderfully tender throughout the cooking process.

 - Pressure release: One of the most important pieces in any instant pot guide, is how you release the remaining pressure.
 Allow a natural release for 10 minutes.
 Then add the remaining ingredients.
 You can arrange carrots and potatoes in a steamer basket or place them over the other simple ingredients.
 Continue cooking for another 15 minutes.